This year is my second Pride Month. And while we do this every year

 especially the darker tones.
 From my head dress which are

-wanted to channel a diwata and make a reference to
+I wanted to channel a diwata and make a reference

-who accepted queer people into their ranks.
-As you may imagine, this
+priestesses who accepted queer people into their ranks.
+As you may

 One of my favorite photos from the shoot that inspired this